hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/CProgramming/compilation.md

 ### Header files

 Including a file with `#include` inserts its contents at the position of the `#include` statement, nothing more.
 Since `<math.h>` uses angle brackets instead of quotes, the preprocessor (which is responsible for processing includes, among other things) looks for a file in the _include path_, instead of the current directory.
 You can modify the include path, but the default (on Linux, at least) is `/usr/include`.
-This means that we are including `/usr/include/math.h`, a file that is included with the operating system.
+This means that we are including `/usr/include/math.h`, a file that comes with the operating system.
 You can actually open and view this file!
 Sadly, it is full of macros and includes other files, so the actual declaration of `sqrt` is not easy to find, but you can imagine that somewhere in that file is the declaration:

 ```c
 double sqrt(double x);